LonePineGames/friday-facts/_posts/2020-02-29-transit-oriented-development.md

 redirect_from:
   - /blog/2020/02/29/transit-oriented-development.html

-image: /assets/images/bus_lines.png
+image: /assets/images/transit-lines.png
 description: We've been focused on one goal.

 ---

 Apologies for the late post.
 We've been working hard on our vision to add a great transit system to the game.
 We don't want to underdeliver, so we appreciate your patience.

 This week I successfully refactored the way routes are recorded in order to make mass transit possible.
 The new routes can represent the path of a private vehicle, or they can represent the path of a bus or train, including all the stops.
 This same system can also direct a commuter through a series of mass transit lines, or (in the future) a series of pedestrian paths.
 It could also represent a freight, sea, or air route.
-This will make all sorts of complicated transporation systems possible.
+This will make all sorts of complicated transportation systems possible.

 I know it's been a long wait for mass transit, but I can finally give a date.
 On or before Monday, March 9th, version 51 will be released.
-You will be able to set up bus lines, and commuters will choose to take the bus instead of go by car, if possible.
-If you city is choked by traffic, there will finally be a solution.
+You will be able to set up bus lines, and commuters will choose to take the bus instead of going by car, if possible.

+{% include image.html class="caption-bottom"
+  url="/assets/images/transit-lines.png"
+  description="If your city is choked by traffic, there will finally be a solution."
+%}

 Version 51 will also include Mitch's in-game console and object importing.
 You will also be able to set funding levels for mandatory spending (on education, services, and parks), and we will bring back the road wear/repair mechanic, in a less tedious way.